 According to An Illustrated History of San Joaquin County, California, published by Lewis Publishing Company in 1890 (author unknown):

-For many years the table grapes from this place (El Pinal) have enjoyed the reputation among the commission fruit merchants of San Francisco, not only for size and beauty of clusters, but also for fine quality.
-Rapidly, however, the importance of the wine and brandy grapes in his collection became felt, and from his stock many vineyards have been built up, all hoping in some degree to produce the excellencies of the El Pinal cellar.
+For many years the table grapes from this place (El Pinal) have enjoyed a reputation among the commission fruit merchants of San Francisco, not only for the size and beauty of clusters but also for fine quality.
+Rapidly, however, the importance of the wine and brandy grapes in his collection became felt, and from his stock many vineyards have been built up, all hoping to some degree to produce the excellencies of the El Pinal cellar.

-The El Pinal brandy is now really celebrated, and is known not only to the trade, which was quick to discover its merits, but also by critical consumers from San Francisco to New York.
-Repeated decisions of juries and committees at fairs and State viticulture convention have proved that this reputation is not due to any exceptional vintages or to picked samples, but that it is based on general and continued excellence and contrast improvement.
-His last distillations take rank with the high grades of well-renowned Cognac, and are eagerly sought by New York merchants doing first class business.
+The El Pinal brandy is now really celebrated and is known not only to the trade, which was quick to discover its merits but also by critical consumers from San Francisco to New York.
+Repeated decisions of juries and committees at fairs and State viticulture conventions have proved that this reputation is not due to any exceptional vintages or picked samples, but that it is based on general and continued excellence and contrast improvement.
+His last distillations take rank with the high grades of well-renowned Cognac and are eagerly sought by New York merchants doing first-class business.

 Unexpectedly now the public is surprised with the quality of his clarets, in which he has shown vast improvement by adopting the varieties of vines of the Medoc district, near Bordeaux, France.
 It has been supposed that a locality suitable for the highest quality of port would fail in producing high-grade clarets.